• Skip to primary navigation

 How to make No-Bake Breakfast Bars

-First, we need to turn the dates into a date paste.
+Step 2: Turn the dates into a date paste.
 There’s two easy ways to choose from:

 1. Add the dates to a bowl and submerge them in about 1 1/3 cups very warm water.
 Wait 10 minutes for them to soften (do not drain), then puree in a mini or regular food processor (wrap a towel around where the bowl meets the lid in case water leaks), blender or with a stick blender to form a paste.